Chiquola Mill Massacre: Background

 The Chiquola Mill was opened by James David Hammett in 1903, originally for the production of coarse cotton sheeting.
 It was only one of hundreds of textile mills that began to pop up throughout the American South during this time.
 Honea Path was a tiny, isolated town of less than seven hundred people before the mill.
 But over the next decade, the population was swelled by mill hands drawn from the ranks of upstate South Carolina's small farmers, who had been pressured off their farms by tightened credit.
 By the early 1930s, Honea Path was home to around 2,700 people, mostly employed in the mill or related industries.

+Supervisor of Chiquola Mill, Dan Beacham (right), in an expensive car.

 Conditions at the mill were very poor, especially during the 1920s and into the Great Depression.
 All mill workers rented their homes from the company, making them vulnerable to eviction for workplace infractions.
 The mill employed child labor, some of which was unpaid because the children were only "learning" to work in the mill.
 The economic decline in the mill industry that followed the First World War led to an increase in so-called "stretch-outs": increased production quotas with no accompanying increase in pay.
 Although labor unions were largely absent, wildcat strikes became increasingly common towards the end of the decade.
 In 1929, 79,027 workers participated in eighty-one separate strikes across South Carolina.
 Without union organization, these strikes proved difficult to maintain or coordinate, and most were over quickly.

 The election of Franklin Delano Roosevelt to the American presidency in 1932 caused a sea change in Southern mills.
 Unlike previous administrations, Roosevelt openly encouraged workers to join unions.
 Workers in Honea Path "felt like Franklin Roosevelt was going to lead us out of the dark days".
 The United Textile Workers (UTW) grew from 15,000 in February 1932 to 270,000 in 1934, largely by rapid expansion into the Southern United States.
 The National Industrial Recovery Act of 1933 created the National Recovery Administration (NRA) to write industry standards that would address some of the worst abuses.
 However, NRA's Textile Industry Committee was dominated by men such as Thomas Marchant, a cotton magnate, and George Sloan, the spokesman for the industry trade group.
 The resultant Code of Fair Competition for the Cotton Textile Industry had some benefits for the workers, such as guaranteeing the right to join a union.
 However, the $12 a week minimum wage was not enough to compensate for the reduction in the maximum hours a worker could work.
 It amounted to an institutionalization of the stretch-out and a 25% reduction in weekly wages.